Kiemen-Lab/CODAvision/README.md

 3. **Install CUDA Toolkit and cuDNN**

-    CODA Vision requires the CUDA Toolkit and cuDNN to run on NVIDIA GPUs.
+    CODAvision requires the CUDA Toolkit and cuDNN to run on NVIDIA GPUs.
 Follow the instructions [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) to install the CUDA drivers.
 After installing the drivers, install the CUDA Toolkit and cuDNN using conda:

     ```sh
     conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0